foster-adu/alx-low_level_programming/0x02-functions_nested_loops/README.md

-This is the C-functions and nested loops project
+This is the C-Functions, nested loops project